 First Semester 2019

 See Future Offerings

 The aim of this course is to provide students with a comprehensive overview of the morphology and functional anatomy of the human body.
 The course incorporates normal structure and function of the human body and provides an insight to the implications of disruption of normal structure and function.
-During the course, lectures will address topics covering all of the systems of the human body.
+During the course, online multimedia resources and lectures will address topics covering all the systems of the human body.
 In practical sessions students will have the opportunity to examine prosected specimens and models of the human body.
-This applied course provides students with skills to prepare for a medical or health-related careers.
+This applied course provides students with skills to prepare for clinical or health-related careers.

 On satisfying the requirements of this course, students will have the knowledge and skills to: